-Walk— Art and Resistance from the American South
+Walk— Art and Resistance in the American South

-We Will Walk – Art and Resistance from the American SouthTurner Contemporary, Margate, Opening 01 February 2020
+We Will Walk – Art and Resistance in the American SouthTurner Contemporary, Margate, Opening 01 February 2020

-We Will Walk – Art and Resistance from the American South is an ambitious exhibition that celebrates the creativity of artists and makers from the Deep South.
+We Will Walk – Art and Resistance in the American South is an ambitious exhibition that celebrates the creativity of artists and makers from the Deep South.
 Co-curated by artist Hannah Collins, who initiated the project, and curator Paul Goodwin with Turner Contemporary, it brings together sculptures, assemblages, paintings and quilts by over twenty African American artists from Alabama and surrounding states produced from the mid-20th century to the present.
 The selected artists lived through the Civil Rights struggle and its aftermath, often in conditions of rural poverty.
 Despite limited resources, they created innovative and powerful artworks with strong connections to nature and place that frequently reference the Civil Rights struggle alongside wider issues of history, race, resistance and education.
 They are shown together in the first exhibition of its kind in the UK.

 Artist Hannah Collins came across the work of these artists whilst working in the American South.
 She was deeply moved and began documenting their art.
 Once the idea of an exhibition emerged Paul Goodwin, whose interest is in fugitive practices and place, came on board to co-curate this exhibition which will also feature Hannah Collins’ documentation of artists’ environments in situ.